sagecontinuum/sage-storage-api/README.md

 # sage-restapi

-The SAGE object store API is a storage frontend to a S3-style storage backend.
+The SAGE object store API is a frontend to a S3-style storage.

-Concepts:
+# Concepts:

 ## SAGE bucket